yiisoft/data-response/README.md

 ]);
 ```

-You can override middlewares with method `withContentFormatters`
+You can override middlewares with method `withContentFormatters()`:

 ```php
 $middleware->withContentFormatters([